VictoryVortex6/CPU-Scheduler/README.md

----

-# CPU Scheduling Algorithms - README
+# CPU Scheduling Web Application

+This project is a web application that allows users to input CPU scheduling parameters through a web form, submit them to a server, process them using a C++ program, and display the results back to the user.
 This document provides an in-depth explanation of various CPU scheduling algorithms implemented in a scheduler program using C++.
 Each algorithm manages the execution of processes (jobs) in different ways to optimize system performance based on specific criteria.

+## Technologies Used

+- **Frontend**: HTML, JavaScript (with Fetch API), CSS
+- **Backend**: Python (Flask)
+- **Integration**: Subprocess module for executing a C++ program
+# CPU Scheduling Algorithms - README

 ## Table of Contents